Yaya12085/wp-fusionpay/readme.md

    - **Description**: Provide information about this payment method to your customers
    - **API URL**: Enter your unique Fusion Pay API URL (create an app on [moneyfusion](https://moneyfusion.net/dashboard/fusionpay) to get the url)
    - **Return URL**: URL where customers will be redirected after payment
-   - **Webhook Secret**: Optional security key to verify webhook notifications
+   - **Webhook URL**: URL you need to configure to receive payment notifications.
    - **Debug Log**: Enable for troubleshooting payment issues.
 Found on `https://your-site.com/wp-admin/admin.php?page=wc-status&tab=logs` and source `fusion-pay`

    ![form](https://raw.githubusercontent.com/Yaya12085/wp-fusionpay/refs/heads/main/assets/screenshot-3.png)